trenton-pham/Vision-Zero-Collision/README.md

 A public, read-only React + FastAPI dashboard for observed Seattle collision patterns.
 The product provides a map-led Neighborhood Explorer for all 94 `S_HOOD` polygons and a separate Citywide Analysis route for heatmap, KDE, spatial-shift, and downtown-versus-outer analysis.

-The old Streamlit, RAG, chat, and model-serving runtime has been removed.
-Production reads versioned datasets from MongoDB Atlas; historical notebooks and checked-in processed source data remain available for local regression tests.

 ## Product rules

 - Neighborhood metrics always include every severity level.
 Citywide severity filters cannot enter neighborhood API requests.